petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/salt-minion.md

 ms.author: gabsta
 author: GabstaMSFT
 ms.date: 01/24/2024
+# Customer intent: As a cloud administrator, I want to install Salt Minion on my Azure VMs using VM extensions, so that I can effectively manage and automate configurations across my infrastructure.
 ---
 # Install Salt Minion on Linux or Windows VMs using the VM Extension